emreugurlu/security-grc-tools/README.md

 # security-grc-tools
-The following is a script that makes calls to the Github API and has logic to determine pull requests that did not undergoe approval before merging.
+The following repo contains scripts that makes calls to the Github API and has logic to determine pull requests that did not undergoe approval before merging or direct commits performed directly on master.